Back Pain After A Car Accident: What To Do (April 2025)

 Back injuries have two primary causes.
 A blunt impact on the back can damage the soft tissues or fracture the bones.
 For example, you could suffer back pain after getting slammed into your seat during a collision.

 Hyperextension trauma can also injure the back.
-These injuries happen when the back stretches, bends or twists too far or in an unnatural direction.
-A common cause of hyperextension is whiplash.
+These injuries happen when the back stretches, bends, or twists too far or in an unnatural direction.
+A common cause of hyperextension is whiplash — which is one of the most common back injuries from car accidents.

 Whiplash happens when your body whips around during a collision.
 The weight of your head and shoulders pulls your spine, causing the soft tissues to stretch and the vertebrae to separate slightly.
 As you come to a stop, your spine compresses the discs.
 Both hyperextension and compression can damage the back tissues, producing car accident back injuries.